 Each lesson culminates in an assignment which is submitted to the Academy, marked by the Academy’s tutors and returned to you with any relevant suggestions, comments, and if necessary, extra reading.

-Your learning experience with ADL will not only depend on the quality of the course, but also the quality of the person teaching it.
-This course is taught by Vicky Protopapadakiand your course fee includes unlimited tutorial support throughout.
-Here are Vicky’s credentials:
+Your learning experience with ADL will not only depend on the quality of the course but, also depends on the quality of the person teaching.
+Your course fee includes unlimited tutor support throughout.
+This course is taught by Vicky Protopapadaki.

 MSc (Distinction) Applied Animal Behaviour and Animal Welfare (University of Edinburgh), BSc Business Administration (University of the Aegean), Cert.
 Companion Animal Behaviour (University of Edinburgh ), Cert.
 Animal Use and Care (University of Prince Edward Island).